zapling/atreus62/README.md

 Feel free to use any code and implement it in your own layout.

+### Notice

+Some applications doesn't support the (`ctrl` + `shift` + `u`) way to input unicode.
+As of right now, there is no known way to circumvent this.
+One workaround is to temporarily change the keyboard layout to Swedish in software.

 ## Installation

 [QMK Firmware](https://github.com/qmk/qmk_firmware) is needed.
 It can be installed with the following command.
 Note that you might need to run this command as `sudo`.